Olgierd Geblewicz: Political career

-In 2001 he has joined the Civic Platform.
+In 2001 he joined the Civic Platform.
 In the local elections in 2002, he was elected to the Goleniów City Council.
 In 2006 he was elected to West Pomeranian Regional Assembly (he has obtained 8314 votes).
 From 2006 to 2008 he chaired the Civic Platform club in the Assembly.
 From 2006 he is a member of West Pomeranian section of the party.

 On 2 December 2008 Geblewicz became a chairman of the West Pomeranian Regional Assembly (he obtained 16 of 30 votes).
 He has replaced Michał Łuczak, who resigned on the prosecution's charge of possession of a small amount of drugs.
 In the 2010 local elections, he was reelected to the Regional Assembly (obtaining 10 721 votes).
-On November 29, 2010 he was appointed marshal by 21 voivodship councilors.
-He began his office on December 7 of the same year.
+On 29 November 2010 he was appointed marshal by 21 voivodship councilors.
+He began his office on 7 December of the same year.
 From 2010 to 2011 he was a president of Baltic Sea States Subregional Co-operation (BSSSC).
 Also in 2010, he became a member of the National Council of the Civic Platform.

 In 2011 he became a member of the EU Committee of the Regions.
-In 2013 he became the president of the Szczecin Civic Platform section. of the In 2014 he was reelected to the regional council, on December 1 of the same year he was reelected for the office of Marshal of the West Pomeranian Voivodeship for the second time.
+In 2013 he became the president of the Szczecin Civic Platform section. of the in 2014 he was reelected to the regional council, on 1 December of the same year he was reelected for the office of Marshal of the West Pomeranian Voivodeship for the second time.
 On 4 March 2016 he became the president of the Association of Voivodships.
 In 2018, he retained the mandate of a regional councilor for another term, this time he obtained 42 494 votes (23.14%).
-On November 23, 2018, he was once again appointed the marshal of the voivodeship.
+On 23 November 2018, he was once again appointed the marshal of the voivodeship.

 In January 2020, he was elected chairman of the European People's Party faction in the Committee of the Regions.
 In regional assembly he is a member of Committee on Agriculture and Rural Development, Committee on Budget and Local Government Affairs, Committee on Health, Social Affairs and Public Safety, The Temporary Commission for Maritime Economy and Inland Navigation and the Temporary Commission for the Honorary Badge of the West Pomeranian Griffin.